 For New Mothers: Staying Fit After Delivery

 After you deliver your baby, you can start to exercise whenever you feel ready.
 Let your body be your guide.
-Most women are ready to exercise after 6 weeks.
-If you’ve had a cesarean section, you may need more time.
+Most women are ready to exercise after 6 weeks, where some women will be ready a few days after delivery.
+If you’ve had a cesarean section, you will need more time.
+If you've had a cesarean section, ask your healthcare provider when it is safe to begin exercising again.

 You can start doing Kegel exercises as soon as you deliver your baby.
 Do them at least 10 times a day to help avoid bladder problems later on.
 Kegel exercises help strengthen your pelvic muscles.
 To do them, squeeze the muscles that you use to stop passing urine (do not do this while urinating).
 Hold that squeeze for a count of 10, then release.

-Many new mothers want to strengthen their stomach (abdomen) muscles after giving birth.
+Many new mothers want to strengthen their stomach muscles after giving birth.
 Try this exercise when you’re ready to resume your program.
-It will strengthen the front and side muscles of your abdomen.
+It will strengthen the front and side muscles of your stomach:

 Lie on your back with your knees bent and feet flat on the floor.
 Cross your arms over your stomach.
 Use your fingers to gently pull the sides of the stomach toward the middle of your body.